nyc street performer opens for g'n'r

 The Echo is located at 1822 Sunset Blvd, Los Angeles, CA 90001

-one style of music that seems to have a thousand subgenres. ishkur breaks it down with his flash website, v2.5.
+one style of music that seems to have a thousand subgenres. ishkur with his flash website, v2.5.

-marching in the endless parade of animal-named bands is tacoma's the elephants. these guys are standouts, though. they're a great rock band. sounding not unlike, echo and the bunnymen or, for a more current reference, clap your hands say yeah. check em! (thanks, frankie.)
+marching in the endless parade of animal-named bands is tacoma's . these guys are standouts, though. they're a great rock band. sounding not unlike, echo and the bunnymen or, for a more current reference, clap your hands say yeah. check em! (thanks, frankie.)

-chris w just hit me with a few nostalgia-inducing webpages from the coolest of the 80's cartoon/toy combos. all the big names behind the upcoming film (thanks, jkvr) make more sense after remembering how rad this stuff was.
+just hit me with a few nostalgia-inducing webpages from the coolest of the 80's cartoon/toy combos. all the big names behind the (thanks, jkvr) make more sense after remembering how rad this stuff was.

-sneakmove pals substance abuse are playing tomorrow night with kool keith at mezzanine in san francisco. they have a great new record called overproof out. eso'tre and subz rhyme about insecurity, fate, and the nature of fame. very original stuff. the production is amazing too. i can't really say enough about the record. it's a grabber.Asked by the magazine if the association between Cristal and the “bling lifestyle” could be detrimental, Rouzaud replied:don't worry jay, i've got your back. no more cristal breakfasts for me, either!
+sneakmove pals are playing tomorrow night with kool keith at in san francisco. they have a great new record called overproof out. eso'tre and subz rhyme about insecurity, fate, and the nature of fame. very original stuff. the production is amazing too. i can't really say enough about the record. .Asked by the magazine if the association between Cristal and the “bling lifestyle” could be detrimental, Rouzaud replied:don't worry jay, i've got your back. no more cristal breakfasts for me, either!

 “That’s a good question, but what can we do?
 We can’t forbid people from buying it.
 I’m sure Dom Perignon or Krug would be delighted to have their business.”